huggingface/diffusers/src/diffusers/pipelines/README.md

 "./stable-diffusion".
 To correctly retrieve which models and components should be loaded one has to provide a `model_index.json` file, *e.g.* [CompVis/stable-diffusion-v1-4/model_index.json](https://huggingface.co/CompVis/stable-diffusion-v1-4/blob/main/model_index.json), which defines all components that should be loaded into the pipelines.
 More specifically, for each model/component one needs to define the format `<name>: ["<library>", "<class name>"]`. `<name>` is the attribute name given to the loaded instance of `<class name>` which can be found in the library or pipeline folder called `"<library>"`.
 - [`save_pretrained`](https://github.com/huggingface/diffusers/blob/5cbed8e0d157f65d3ddc2420dfd09f2df630e978/src/diffusers/pipeline_utils.py#L90) that accepts a local path, *e.g.* `./stable-diffusion` under which all models/components of the pipeline will be saved.
 For each component/model a folder is created inside the local path that is named after the given attribute name, *e.g.* `./stable_diffusion/unet`.
-In additon, a `model_index.json` file is created at the root of the local path, *e.g.* `./stable_diffusion/model_index.json` so that the complete pipeline can again be instantiated from the local path.
+In addition, a `model_index.json` file is created at the root of the local path, *e.g.* `./stable_diffusion/model_index.json` so that the complete pipeline can again be instantiated from the local path.
 - [`to`](https://github.com/huggingface/diffusers/blob/5cbed8e0d157f65d3ddc2420dfd09f2df630e978/src/diffusers/pipeline_utils.py#L118) which accepts a `string` or `torch.device` to move all models that are of type `torch.nn.Module` to the passed device.
 The behavior is fully analogous to [PyTorch's `to` method](https://pytorch.org/docs/stable/generated/torch.nn.Module.html#torch.nn.Module.to).
-- [`__call__`] method to use the pipeline in inference.
-The `__call__` defines infenence logic of the pipeline and should ideally encompass all parts from pre-processing to fowarding tensors to the different models and scheduler components as well as post-processing.
+- [`__call__`] method to use the pipeline in inference. `__call__` defines inference logic of the pipeline and should ideally encompass all aspects of it, from pre-processing to forwarding tensors to the different models and schedulers, as well as post-processing.
 The API of the `__call__` method can strongly vary from pipeline to pipeline. *E.g.* a text-to-image pipeline, such as [`StableDiffusionPipeline`](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines/stable_diffusion/pipeline_stable_diffusion.py) should accept among other things the text prompt to generate the image.
 A pure image generation pipeline, such as [DDPMPipeline](https://github.com/huggingface/diffusers/tree/main/src/diffusers/pipelines/ddpm) on the other hand can be run without providing any inputs.
 To better understand what inputs can be adapted for each pipeline, one should look directly into the respective pipeline.

 **Note**: All pipelines have PyTorch's autograd disabled by decorating the `__call__` method with a [`torch.no_grad`](https://pytorch.org/docs/stable/generated/torch.no_grad.html) decorator because pipelines should